 Among his many recognitions and awards, Hyland was honored twice as the Southwest PGA Golf Professional of the Year (1992, 2014), the 1996 Bill Strausbaugh Award for his commitment towards mentoring others within the Association, and the 2001 Southwest PGA Private Merchandiser of the Year.
 He was honored nationally by the PGA of America as the 2001 Private Merchandiser of the Year.
 He was honored by the Arizona Golf Association with the 2012 Updegraff Award and inducted into their Arizona Golf Hall of Fame in 2016.

 Hyland and his wife, Jeri, live in Scottsdale, and are the parents of a daughter, Kaycie.

 At the start of the Great Depression in 1930, Tom Lambie became hooked on golf because “no one was playing and the courses were all empty.”

-Born and raised in Phoenix, Lambie, 96, grew up in a home his parents built off the sixth green at Phoenix Country Club.
+Born in Pennsylvania and raised in Phoenix, Lambie, 96, grew up in a home his parents built off the sixth green at Phoenix Country Club.
 At the time there were only four golf courses in the Phoenix area and Lambie and his friends would sneak onto to Phoenix Country Club and play until it got too dark.
 Rather than returning home, they moved over to the range and practiced until it was pitch black out.
 On the weekends, Lambie was a fixture at the club caddying and selling lemonade on the seventh hole to the members and guests.

 Following high school, Lambie chose to attend Stanford (Calif.)
 University not because of academics but because they had a great golf course.
 He attended for one quarter before voluntarily withdrawing to return home for fear of being removed for low grades.
 He enrolled at Phoenix College, a local junior college, and continued to play every afternoon following school.